ebi-uniprot/uniprot-website/README.md

 ### Running TypeScript/TSX/React Linter

-Simply execute `yarn lint`.
+Simply execute `pnpm lint`.

 # Running Unit Tests

 Currently all tests are written on top of Facebook's [Jest Framework](https://facebook.github.io/jest/).
-Running existing tests would be as easy as executing `yarn test` in the root directory of the project, in the command-line.
+Running existing tests would be as easy as executing `pnpm test` in the root directory of the project, in the command-line.

 # Writing Unit Tests